Brijmohan Lall Munjal: Hero Honda

-After the bicycle company he opened a two-wheeler company named Hero Majestic Company.
-In this he started making Majestic scooters and mopeds.
+After the bicycle company, he opened a two-wheeler company named Hero Majestic Company.
+In this, he started making Majestic scooters and mopeds.
 In 1984, he signed a deal with Japan's big auto company Honda and from here his world changed again.
 Together with Honda, he set up a plant in Dharuhera, Haryana.
-On 13 April 1985, Hero Honda's first bike CD 100 came in the market.
+On 13 April 1985, Hero Honda's first bike CD 100 came on the market.
 The Hero Group made such progress that by 2002, 8.6 million Hero Honda motorcycles had been sold and 16,000 motorcycles were being produced daily.

 Hero MotoCorp

-In August 2011, after exiting the joint venture with Honda Motors, the company was renamed as Hero MotoCorp, and the Hero Group decided to pay royalties to Honda Company in order to use the Hero Honda brand by 2013.
+In August 2011, after exiting the joint venture with Honda Motors, the company was renamed Hero MotoCorp, and the Hero Group decided to pay royalties to Honda Company in order to use the Hero Honda brand by 2013.
 The Hero Group was then able to export to countries where Honda already had business and Hero-Honda joint venture had not been allowed to sell goods.

 Personal life

 Brijmohan was married to Santosh and they have four sons (including Pawan and Sunil) and a daughter.
-He died on 1 November 2015 in New Delhi after a short illness.
+He died on 1 November 2015.